CrashGuardians/Road-Accident-Detection-Alert-Response/README.md

 # Features

-### Main Features : Beep Sound at time of crash + Screenshot of crash + Automatic Call and SMS with Google Map Link for Location
+### Main Features : Beep Sound at time of crash + Screenshot of crash + Automatic Call and SMS with Google Map Link for Location.

 ### Accident Detection: Utilizes computer vision algorithms to detect accidents based on visual cues.